Jake Tobler and Joe Tobler

 Chetopa (Kansas) Advance, September 10, 1885

-After being transferred to Topeka, Kansas for trial, they were tried separately in federal court in Topeka in September 1888.
+After being transferred to Wichita, Kansas for trial, they were tried separately in federal court in September 1888.
 The reason for the lengthy delay is not clear.

-After being found guilty and sentenced to death, Jake and Joe Tobler were hanged in Topeka on November 21, 1888.
+After being found guilty and sentenced to death, Jake and Joe Tobler were hanged in Wichita on November 21, 1888.

 Author: Bill Lofquist